cet

 Usage notes

-• Used before a masculine noun starting with a vowel or a mute h.
+• Used before a masculine noun starting with a vowel sound.

 Further reading